Namibnat/software-setup/README.md

 ### Why

 This has been an idea buzzing around my head for a while.
-I think many courses online, such as those found on Udemy,spend way to much time
+I think many courses online, such as those found on Udemy,spend way to much time describing how to set up software in their course.
+Same with book authors.
+And, often when you're doing the course, you find some aspect of the set-up that just doesn't match your own desired software stack.

+So, the idea is that those authors can simply point to our site for the set-ups.